Ecopages0.2.0-rc.4

 HTML Template

-The HTML template defines the overall structure of your pages:
+The HTML template defines the overall structure of your pages.
+Use eco.html() to clearly signal that this component owns the full document shell:

 export default Html;